openstack/openstack-manuals/doc/contributor-guide/source/writing-style/punctuation.rst

        Though, if the quotation marks are required, place commas and periods inside closing quotation marks.
-       These applies to both words-as-words and sentence fragments.
+       This applies to both words-as-words and sentence fragments.
      - The screen displays, "Hello, world."